 Operating BudgetTotal: $942,900,000 - Salaries and Benefits; Textbooks; Materials and Supplies; Student Transportation; Custodial; Maintenance; Training; General Administration; and Equipment.

 Capital OutlayA five-year capital outlay plan is underway to improve every school facility.
 Investments include completely new campuses to replace aging infrastructure, new building additions,

-Classroom expenditures account for 66.69 percent of the overall budget.
-The capital outlay fund cannot be used for operating expenses unless specifically allowed by the Florida Legislature.
-In 2016-17, Pinellas County Schools will receive approximately 46 percent of its total operating budget from the state, 53 percent from local sources and less than 1 percent from the federal government.
-Salaries and fringe benefits represent 82.53 percent of the total operating budget.
-The average planned expenditure per student is $8,390 from the operating fund.PCS welcomes volunteers, mentors, tutors, speakers, PTA/PTSA and School Advisory Council members.
+Classroom expenditures account for 66.08 percent of the overall budget.
+Capital outlay fund cannot be used for operating expenses unless specifically allowed by the Florida Legislature.
+In 2017-18, Pinellas County Schools will receive approximately 46 percent of its total operating budget from the state, 53 percent from local sources and less than 1 percent from the federal government.
+Salaries and fringe benefits represent 82.51 percent of the total operating budget.
+The average planned expenditure per student: $8,621 from the operating fund.PCS welcomes volunteers, mentors, tutors, speakers, PTA/PTSA and School Advisory Council members.
 PCS also welcomes business and community partnerships.
 For more information, contact the Office of Strategic Partnerships at 727-588-5050.

 Virtual EducationPinellas County Schools has its own virtual school called Pinellas Virtual School (PVS) and students may take virtual classes part-time or full time.
 For middle and high school students, PVS uses digital resources and lesson plans used in many of the district’s traditional classrooms.
 All teachers are district employees.
 Registration for virtual school begins 90 days prior to the first day of school.
 Learn more at www.pcsb.org/virtual.Career Readiness